-Its hard to imagine how any one made a go of this place with so little acreage during an era were commuting was not easy.
-Numerous short term owners bought and sold the property and I can imagine some hard luck stories.
+More than once in the early history of the property, the local lumberyard Fullerton Lumber, which is still in operation in Watertown today, had a lien on the property for unpaid debts.
+It's hard to imagine how anyone made a go of this place with so little acreage during an era where commuting was not easy.
+Numerous short term owners bought and sold the property and it has seen some hard times.

-Most notable though was Herman Jahnke "a single" man whom lived here from Dec 12, 1922 until Dec 17th 1955 and was still listed as a single man in the abstract when he sold out.
-There is a cement door stoop still in one piece with his name on it I use for the cottage stoop.
+Most notable, though, was Herman Jahnke.
+He lived here from December 12, 1922 until December 17, 1955 and listed himself as "a single man" in the property abstract when he sold the place.
+There is a cement door stop with his name on it that we still use on the farm.

 Brian Fredericksen purchased the farm in 1994 from David and Shilon Bedford.
 David is a well known horticulturist that created the Honeycrisp, Zestar and Sweet Tango apples at the University of Minnesota.
 Many of the Honeycrisp trees at Ames Farm are some of the original trees that were planted in the 1980s before the now hugely popular variety was released to the public.
 We currently have about 800 beehives, some of which have been around for multiple seasons.